 As winter sets in over Northern Europe, there’s something atmospheric about a Christmas market.
-In Gothenburg on the West coast of Sweden, you’ll find Christmas markets that make you feel cosy and full of seasonal spirit.
+In Gothenburg on the West coast of Sweden, we found an atmosphere that make you feel cosy and full of seasonal spirit.

-On our winter weekend break in Gothenburg we set out to explore some of the many markets around the city.
-We sandwiched in plenty of eating and drinking of course.
+On our winter weekend break in Gothenburg we set out to explore some of the many Christmas markets around the city.
+In between, of course we managed to fit in plenty of eating and drinking!

 Kronhuset Christmas Market